HOW TO DO A PULL UP

 To start, it’s going to be important to strengthen your abs.

-I’d recommend incorporating more hanging ab exercises into your routine, and this will start to strengthen your abs in that environment.
+I’d recommend incorporating more hanging ab exercises into your routine, and this will start to strengthen your core in that environment.

 You’re going to have a tremendous transfer right over to the pull-up when you decide to do them.

 Some exercises you can do to strengthen your abs and improve your stability while hanging from the bar include the hanging knee raise, hanging leg raise, and hanging oblique knee raise.